department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/messaging-error-messages.md

 # Error message style guide

-Note: The guidelines below do not apply to inline error messages in form fields (ie &ldquo;Please enter a valid Social Security number.&rdquo;).
+Note: The guidelines below do not apply to inline error messages in form fields (ie "Please enter a valid Social Security number.").
 Those will be handled separately.

 ## Structure